-If a patient complains of motion sickness, dizziness, headache, eye strain, or fatigue when using the device, stop use of device immediately.
+If a patient complains of motion sickness, dizziness, headache, eye strain, or fatigue when using the device, stop the use of the device immediately.

 Use caution when using this device if a patient has a history of vestibular issues or motion sickness.